oddcommit/go-baber/README.md

 #
 ## **🔨 TOOLS**

+Tools used to assist in the development of the application.

 - [md5](http://www.md5.cz/) - To generate one hash key.
 - [figma](https://www.figma.com/) - A vector graphics editor and prototyping tool.

 #
 ## **💻 TECHS**

-### **Global**
+### **Shared**

+Common dependencies used at all layers of the application.

-- [typescript] - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
+- [typescript](https://www.typescriptlang.org/) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
-- [prettier] - An opinionated code formatter.
+- [prettier](https://prettier.io/) - An opinionated code formatter.
-- [eslint] - ESLint statically analyzes your code to quickly find problems.
+- [eslint](https://eslint.org/) - ESLint statically analyzes your code to quickly find problems.
 - [commitlint](https://github.com/conventional-changelog/commitlint) - Lint for commit messages.
+- [uuidv4](https://www.npmjs.com/package/uuidv4) - Universal Unique ID generator.

 ### **Server**

+Dependencies used on the application back-end.
+See the [package.json](./packages/server/package.json) file.

 - [nodejs](https://nodejs.org/en/) - An open-source, cross-platform, back-end, JavaScript runtime environment.
 - [docker](https://www.docker.com/) - An OS-level virtualization to deliver software in packages called containers.